-Around 65,000 women suffer a heart attack every year in the UK.
-Heart disease kills three times more women than breast cancer and is the single largest cause of death among women in the UK.
+Around 68,000 women attend hospital after suffering a heart attack every year in the UK.
+Heart disease kills more than twice as many women as breast cancer and is a leading cause of death among women in the UK.
 Most deaths from heart disease are caused by heart attacks.

 Women and heart attacks research

 A 2012 study, presented at the Acute Cardiovascular Care Association’s annual meeting, found that women are more likely to die from heart attacks than men, regardless of risk factors.

-The British Heart Foundation cites a recent survey which found that 69% of women need to experience at least three symptoms of a heart attack before seeking medical help.
+The British Heart Foundation cites a survey that found that 69% of women need to experience at least three symptoms of a heart attack before seeking medical help.

 To compound matters, US research suggests that one of the best known symptoms of a heart attack - chest pain - may not be experienced by women.
 The study published in the Journal of the American Medical Association found that women - especially under 55 - can have a heart attack without the typical chest pain or discomfort.
 Instead, many experience vague or even “silent” symptoms that they may miss.
 Studies also suggest symptoms don’t feel the same in woman as they do for men.

 All of the above can contribute to a 'perfect storm' scenario for women who are at risk of a heart attack.